Hoovey: Believing Makes It Possible, Faith Makes It Real (Movie Review)

 As someone who grew up loving and playing sports it is only natural that I am also a fan of sports movies.
 I love a good sports comedy, but I think many of the better sports movies are more inspirational.
 Consider the following: Remember the Titans, Hoosiers, The Blind Side, Miracle, Greater, and, of course, the timeless Rudy.

-They all have one thing in common: a protagonist (whether it be a football or basketball player or team or a ragtag team of Olympians) who defy great odds to overcome their opponent, environment, and personal struggles.
+They all have one thing in common: a protagonist (whether it be a football or basketball player or a ragtag team of Olympians) who defy great odds to overcome their opponent, environment, and personal struggles.
 They’re movies that provoke audiences to root for the underdogs and leave viewers high-fiving each other and possibly even wiping away a tear or two.

 A Love for Basketball